openforis/sepal-doc/docs/source/modules/dwn/fcdm.rst

 Three default datasets can be selected:

--   Global forest cover: This mask will be based on the `global forest cover <https://earthenginepartners.appspot.com/science-2013-global-forest>`__ product from University of Maryland.
+-   **Global forest cover**: This mask will be based on the `global forest cover product from University of Maryland<https://earthenginepartners.appspot.com/science-2013-global-forest>`__.
 The user will also need to provide the year to use and the tree cover level to differentiate forest from the rest.

     .. tip::

-        The year is automatically set to the start year of the **reference** period.
+        The year is automatically set to the start year of the **Reference** period.

--   TMF: This mask will be based on the `Tropical Moist Forest <https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`__ product from the JRC.
+-   **TMF**: This mask will be based on the `Tropical Moist Forest product from the JRC<https://forobs.jrc.ec.europa.eu/TMF/gee_tutorial/>`__ .
 The user will also need to provide the year of analysis.

     .. tip::

-        The year is automatically set to the start year of the **reference** period.
+        The year is automatically set to the start year of the **Reference** period.

--   No forest map: There will be no forest masking.
+-   **No forest map**: There will be no forest masking.

 The user can also use any GEE asset by setting it's value in the :code:`textfield` or selecting an image in the raster list.
 The image needs to be a mask with values of the first band set to:

 -   0 for non-forest
 -   1 for forest

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/basemap.png
-    :title: Use the built-in GFC dataset to build a forest mask with 70% tree cover, based on the 2019 version.
+    :title: Use the built-in GFC dataset to build a forest mask with 70% tree cover based on the 2019 version
     :group: fcdm

 Advanced parameters
 *******************

 These are the advanced parameters of the FCDM process.
-Please read this section carefully understand their objectives.
+Please read this section carefully to understand their objectives.

 Self referencing
 ################

-For the self-referencing kernel, set one parameter, **Radius of circular kernel**, which will define the buffer used for the self-referencing operation (in meters; by default, set to: code:`150`).
+For the self-referencing kernel, set one parameter, **Radius of circular kernel**, which will define the buffer used for the self-referencing operation (in metres; by default, set to: code:`150`).

 DDR
 ###